 The next part of the book touches on the new science of exoplanets and planet finding.
 It certainly is astounding the number of planets we have discovered in the last 15 years and even more tantalizing is the strangeness and extreme nature of some of these worlds floating around the stars we see in the sky.
 Kaku touches on what worlds we may be able to colonize and speculates on when we will discover Earth’s twin.
 This part of the book fills the reader with wanderlust for all the worlds waiting to be seen and explored.

-The last part of the book was probably my least favorite as Kaku touches on time travel, immorality, parallel universes and the multiverse.
-Personally, I find these topics to go a bit over board for me, as there is just to much speculation and things that I believe are just beyond human comprehension.
+The last segment of the book was probably my least favorite as Kaku touches on time travel, immorality, parallel universes and the multiverse.
+Personally, I find these topics to go a bit over board, as there is just to much speculation and issues that I believe are just beyond human comprehension.
 These topics touch on things that I think are beyond science’s ability to discover and explain in a way that is helpful and beneficial to humanity.